 When choosing a credit card, be sure to check on its reputation for service, interest rate, and popularity amongst retailers.
-On the whole, foreign students, particularly freshmen, are encouraged to avoid credit card offers as they can prove attractive, but nevertheless lead to financial difficulty or even ruin.
+On the whole, international students, particularly freshmen, are encouraged to avoid credit card offers as they can prove attractive, but nevertheless lead to financial difficulty or even ruin.

 The bank sends a monthly statement or record of checks written and paid on your account.
 It is important that you review these documents carefully each month to rectify any discrepancies between the banks records and yours.
 This is of particular importance when using an ATM, because it is easy to forget a transaction and/or lose the receipt.
 Customers are penalized through service fines for checks that are written for an amount greater than the sum in their account.

 This computerized device allows bank customers to effect many transactions at any time of day.
 There are charges for using the ATMs of the banks other than your own.
 For security reasons, avoid making ATM transactions at night.
 Go to the ATM located inside a mall or grocery store if you must get cash at night.

 Valdosta, GA 31698

 1500 N. Patterson St.

 Monday- Thursday 8:00 am- 5:30 pm